-Classification of Schools.
-Girls' softball will have three classes for competition.
-The 28 largest schools registered for softball will be Class A; the remaining schools will be divided evenly into Classes B & C. If there is an uneven number of schools, the larger number of schools will be in Class C. Schools have the opportunity to petition to play up a class in all activities.
+Schools registered for softball with a total enrollment of 850 and above will be placed in Class A. The remaining schools will be divided evenly into Class B & Class C (2.13.2 & Approved Ruling For 2.13.2).
+If there is an uneven number of schools, the larger number of schools will be in Class C. Schools have the opportunity to petition to play up a class in all activities.
 No replacement is made in that class vacated (no team will move up to fill that void).

 District Assignment Procedures.
 All Class A schools in softball are to be placed into seven districts.
-All districts will be determined by a serpentine method (not modified), based upon the NSAA wild-card point system, within one week prior to the first district competition.
+All districts will be determined by a serpentine method (not modified), based upon the NSAA wildcard point system, within one week prior to the first district competition.
+The highest seed in each district will host the tournament.